At my office in Boise’s North end, I work with individuals who have many different goals. Some of the more common

 - Decrease insulin resistance, cholesterol, triglycerides or blood pressure to reduce the risk of heart disease.

-- Manage weight and decrease insulin resistance in polycystic ovary syndrome (PCOS).
+- Improve health and decrease insulin resistance in polycystic ovary syndrome (PCOS).

 - Learn how to eat healthfully on a vegetarian diet.

-- To help prevent or manage childhood eating and weight problems.
+- To help prevent or manage childhood eating and weight concerns.

 - Improve general health, energy and wellness through healthy eating and a healthy relationship with food.

 For concerns other than eating disorders, I strongly recommend that you plan on a minimum of 2-3 visits to gain the most benefit from our sessions.
 One-time nutrition appointments do not tend to lead to permanent lifestyle changes.
 For those who have been long-term dieters and are working toward recovery from chronic dieting and an unhealthy relationship with food, a 6-12 month commitment is recommended.

 I work with all ages over 5 years.
-Generally, if the client is under the age of 12, I meet with only the parent(s) for the initial assessment, and we discuss what would be best in terms of including the child in future sessions.
+Generally, if the client is under the age of 12, I meet with only the parent(s) for the initial assessment, and we discuss the most appropriate approach to including the child in future sessions.

 What to expect

 I use an individualized approach - I don’t have a one-size-fits-all “program”.
 At the initial assessment, I gather extensive information so that I can best help you.
 Things I will ask about include your personal goals, medical and family history, weight and dieting history, medications and nutrition supplement use, current eating habits, attitude about food, exercise and activity habits, food likes and dislikes, and body image.
 This allows me to provide education tailored to your needs and help set goals specifically for you.
 I do not do any blood, hair or saliva testing (yes, people actually ask me about this!).
 I do not administer shots or pills, and I do not sell any nutritional supplements or special food products.
 If I recommend a specific brand name food or supplement, it’s because I believe in it, not because I’m making a profit from it.